Azure/sap-automation-qa/GETTING_STARTED.md

 Optionally, configure a data factory, such as Azure Log Analytics or Azure Data Explorer, where test results can be stored in a tabular structure for further analysis.

 ## How to run the test cases for you SAP system?
+1. Log in to the Linux Virtual Machine:
-1. Clone the HA Testing Framework repository on Linux machine, which has connectivity to your SAP systems:
+Access the Linux virtual machine (jump box) that has connectivity to your SAP systems and log in as the root user.

+2. Clone the HA Testing Framework Repository:
+On the logged-in Linux machine, clone the HA Testing Framework repository:
 ```
 git clone https://github.com/devanshjainms/sap-automaiton-qa.git
 ```
+3. Configure the Test Environment:
-2. Configure the test environment by updating the test configuration file `vars.yaml` in the root directory.
-The details about the parameters defined in the file are mentioned in the [test configuration](#test-configuration-file) section.
+Update the test configuration file vars.yaml located in the root directory to set up the test environment.
+Detailed information about the parameters defined in this file can be found in the [Test Configuration File](#test-configuration-file) section.

+4. Set Up SAP System Configuration:
-3. Navigate to the WORKSPACES/SYSTEM directory and update the SAP system configuration based on the specifications mentioned in the [WORKSPACES](#workspaces) section.
-You can refer to an example configuration in the WORKSPACES/SYSTEM/DEV-WEEU-SAP01-X00 directory:
+Navigate to the WORKSPACES/SYSTEM directory and configure your SAP system based on the specifications outlined in the [WORKSPACES](#workspaces) section.
+You can reference an example configuration in the [WORKSPACES/SYSTEM/DEV-WEEU-SAP01-X00](./WORKSPACES/SYSTEM/DEV-WEEU-SAP01-X00/) directory:
 ```
 cd WORKSPACES/SYSTEM
 mkdir ENV-REGION-VNET-SID
 cd ENV-REGION-VNET-SID
 ```
+5. Execute the Test Script:
-4. Navigate to the scripts directory and execute the run_tests.sh script:
+Navigate to the scripts directory and run the sap_automation_qa.sh script:
 ```
 cd scripts
 ./sap_automation_qa.sh
 ```
+6. View Test Results:
-5. After the test execution completes, an HTML report is generated in the WORKSPACES/SYSTEM/SYSTEM_CONFIG_NAME/quality_assurance/ directory.
+After the test execution completes, an HTML report will be generated in the WORKSPACES/SYSTEM/SYSTEM_CONFIG_NAME/quality_assurance/ directory.
 You can copy and view this report in a web browser.
-Optionally, you can send data to Azure Log Analytics or Azure Data Explorer by setting the telemetry_data_destination variable in the vars.yaml file, more details about this are provided in the WORKSPACES section.
+Additionally, if you wish to send data to Azure Log Analytics or Azure Data Explorer, set the telemetry_data_destination variable in the vars.yaml file.
+More details on this can be found in the [WORKSPACES](#workspaces) section.

 ## Test configuration file